vdanny/php-mysql-tutorial/README.md

 1. Clone this repo or Download ZIP file
 2. Move all files to htdocs directory (I'm using XAMPP on Windows)
 2. Configure the connection to database in _connect.php_ file
-3. Run webserver and MySQL service
+3. Run Apache webserver and MySQL service
 4. Setup the DB (my DB name: _amdptraining_) and create table _"msbarang"_
 4. Open the page in browser using http://localhost:xxxx/folder_name/list_barang.php (use your own port number)
 5. Done!